-Exercises
+8 Exercises

-Exercise 1.
-What happens when you replace the data structure for separate chaining by something other than a linked list?
-Discuss the changes and identify benefits and disadvantages when using a sorted list, a queue, a doubly-linked list, or another hash table for separate chaining.
+Exercise 1 (sample solution on page 9).
+In a separate-chaining hash dictionary, what happens when you implement buckets with some data structure other a linked list?
+Discuss the changes and identify benefits and disadvantages when using the data structures seen so far in this course (e.g., an array, a sorted list, a queue, a stack, or another hash table for separate chaining).

-Exercise 2.
-Consider the situation of writing a hash function for strings of length two, that only use the characters 'A' to 'Z'.
+Exercise 2 (sample solution on page 10).
+We are writing a hash function for strings of length exactly two, and they consist of only the characters 'A' to 'Z'.
 There are $26 \times 26 = 676$ different such strings.
-You were hoping to get away with implementing a hash table without collisions, since you are only using 79 out of those 676 two-letter words.
+Your applications only uses 79 out of those 676 two-letter words.
+So, you were hoping to implement a hash function that does that does not cause collisions on your string.
 But you still see collisions most of the time.
 Look up the birthday paradox and use it to explain this phenomenon.